akabacon/Using-human-posture-to-control-multi-rotor-drones-/README.md

 Acknowledge
 ===
-"Thanks to all the teachers and partners, and we hope this prototype will be completed someday."
+Thanks to all the teachers and partners, and we hope this prototype will be completed someday.